Ab initio electronic stationary states for nuclear projectiles in solids: Introduction

 It is not known how to determine whether such a regime is reached for any particular system and velocity.
 The existing studies to date heuristically assess the calculations and validate the achievement of that regime by comparing with the experimentally obtained electronic stopping power.
 This work aims for a better assessment and characterization of the stroboscopically stationary regime in direct simulations of bulk diamond irradiated with protons along (100), (110), and (111) high symmetry channels, with calculations reaching up to a thousand atoms.
-After assessing the electronic stopping process by validating the electronic stopping power, a review of the fundamental approximations involved is followed by a discussion of the Floquet theory interpretation of the results, and its pertinence is validated by the obtained stationarity of the relevant quantities.
+After assessing the electronic stopping process by validating the electronic stopping power, a discussion of the Floquet theory interpretation of the results is presented, and its pertinence is validated by the obtained stationarity of the relevant quantities.
+Several key approximations are implied in both the real-time simulations and the Floquet theory of stopping, such as classical nuclei, and a constant-velocity projectile.
+They are well justified in relevant physical regimes, and widely used in the community, as already discussed in previous literature.
+Given their relevance to the topic of this paper, a critical review of the fundamental approximations is presented in the Appendix.
+Finally but importantly, a justification of the customary way of obtaining $S_e$ in real-time TDDFT simulations as the average slope of the corresponding DFT energy is presented as well in Section~\ref{sec:validity}.